GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-intertidal/_description.md

 #### DEA Intertidal Clear Count (qa_count_clear)

 This quality assessment dataset returns the number of clear and valid satellite observations for every pixel.
-By default, a minimum number of 5 clear and cloud-free satellite observations are required to calculate intertidal elevation and exposure.
+By default, a minimum number of five clear and cloud-free satellite observations are required to calculate intertidal elevation and exposure.

 #### DEA Intertidal Coastal Mask (qa_coastal_mask)